 The Company's entitlement to government funding is assessed in accordance with the provisions of the Aged Care Act 1997.
 The funding recovered is based on the Aged Care Funding Instrument (ACFI) assessment and is recognised on an ongoing daily basis.
+The ACFI will be replaced by the AN-ACC care funding model from October 2022.
 The Federal Government also assesses other accommodation supplements and other supplements on a per resident per day basis.